QuentinNev/WGM/README.md

-# 🎲 Wargame Matchmaker
+# 🎲 Where Gamers Meet

-> A matchmaking platform for wargame players — post your availability, find opponents.
+> A matchmaking platform for players — post your availability, find opponents.

 ---

 ## Overview

-Wargame Matchmaker lets wargame enthusiasts (Warhammer 40K, Age of Sigmar...) publish their availability slots and easily find opponents for a game.
+The idea came from a common problem among wargamers : Finding someone available for at least 4 hours.
+Using a group chat is the default way but messages can be missed.
+WGM offers a place where people can post their availabilities or look for available players, then the platform lets them get in touch.
+The goal is to keep it as simple as possible.

+WGM initially meant "WarGame Matchmaker" but changed for "Where Gamers Meet" to widen its scope to any kind of game or activity.

 **Typical use case:**

-1. You're free Saturday afternoon for a WH40K game with your Sisters of Battle
+1. You're free Saturday afternoon for a WH40K game with your prefered army
-2. You post your availability on Wargame Matchmaker
+2. You post your availability on WGM
-3. Another player contacts you via your contact information
+3. Another player sends you an offer (their army + an optional message)
+4. You receive an email notification with their contact details (phone / email)
+5. You accept the offer from your profile page — the availability is marked as matched

 ---